Genki-S/ttnt/README.md

 ## Usage

-### Produce code-to-test mapping for a given commit
+### Produce test-to-code mapping for a given commit

 This pre-computation is required to select tests later.

 Basically, you can substitute `ruby` command with `ttnt-anchor` command.
-For example, if you want to produce code-to-test mapping for `test/mail_layout_test.rb` in `ActionMailer` of rails/rails:
+For example, if you want to produce test-to-code mapping for `test/mail_layout_test.rb` in `ActionMailer` of rails/rails:

 ```
 $ cd /your/local/rails/rails